Council Plan - Corporate Theme: Organisation

 - Providing our employees with the necessary skills and empowering staff to deliver excellent customer services to all our customers;

-- Develop a two year reshaping programme and implement it to ensure the required revenue budget savings for 2016/17 can be met whilst fostering a culture of continuous improvement;
+- Developing and implementing a reshaping programme to define the future shape of the organisation and ensure that the required revenue budget savings can be met whilst fostering a culture of continuous improvement;

-- Maintaining a positive and improving view of the Council amongst our key regulators and responding positively and promptly to their recommendations and proposals for improvement;
+- Maintaining a positive and improving view of the Council amongst our key regulators and responding positively and promptly to proposals for improvement set out in the 2016 corporate assessment;

-- Support and enable the Council to achieve its duties under equality and human rights legislation;
+- Supporting and enabling the Council to achieve its duties under equality and human rights legislation and continue to improve workforce data across protected characteristics;

-- To continue the roll out of agile working principles for employees across pilot areas in the authority to enable improved outcomes such as increased productivity, greater flexibility of service and improved efficiency of office space
+- Continuing the roll out of agile working principles for employees across the authority to enable improved outcomes such as increased productivity, greater flexibility of service and improved efficiency of office space;

-- Continue to update the Medium Term Financial Strategy to show how the Council integrates its processes for developing future strategic priorities and allocating resources to them.
+- Continuing to update the Medium Term Financial Strategy to show how the Council integrates its processes for developing future strategic priorities and allocating resources to them.